movabletype/mt-docs-data-api-reference/data-structures.md

     + basename (string) - The basename of this customfield.
     + value (string) - The value of this customfield.
 + date (string) - The published time for this entry. (format is iso 8601 datetime)
 + excerpt (string) - The excerpt value of this entry if one is specified or, if not, an auto-generated excerpt from the Entry Body field followed by an ellipsis (“…”).
 If an excerpt is auto-generated also note that any HTML is stripped.
-The length of the auto-generated output of this tag can be set in the blog’s Entry Settings.
+The length of the auto-generated output of this tag can be set in the site’s Entry Settings.
 + format (string) - The text format of this entry.
 + id (number) - The ID of this entry.
 + keywords (string) - The keywords text for this entry.